-Over the next three weeks, I am going to discuss the three principles that I see as crucial for strong academic writing.
-Today’s post will stress the connection between writing and thinking.
-Next week, we will discuss the essentially iterative nature of academic writing.
-And, in the following week, we will consider the role that audience awareness plays in the choices we make in our academic writing.
+Over the next three posts, I am going to discuss the three principles that I see as crucial for strong academic writing.
+This post will stress the connection between writing and thinking.
+Next we will discuss the essentially iterative nature of academic writing.
+And then we will consider the role that audience awareness plays in the choices we make in our academic writing.

 The first principle is using writing to clarify your own thinking.
 This principle holds that it is often difficult to establish what we think before we have put it down in words.
 In many cases, we simply do not know what we want to say until we have tried to say it.
 But if we cannot decide what we want to say without writing and if we cannot write without a solid idea about what we want to say, we are in an obvious bind.
 For most of us, the best way out of this dilemma is to write.
 To take a generic example, we may have spent a good deal of time thinking about two connected issues without ever having specified the exact nature of their relationship.
 When we write about this relationship, however, the demands of syntax will naturally encourage us to characterize the relationship more precisely.
 The text we create may be provisional, but it will still help to refine our thinking.
 Even if we are puzzled or surprised or disappointed by what we have written, we are still ahead of where we were before writing.